 - Students must be between 14 and 18 years old by the end of the academic year.

 - Students must be in a state of sound mental, physical and emotional health, and be prepared for vigorous physical and mental/emotional activities.
 If you have questions about physical readiness, email email@example.com.

-- Students who wish to participate in May Elevation sessions must complete two or more high school courses during Winter Semester, and students who want to participate in August Elevation must be enrolled in two or more high school courses for Fall Semester.
+- Students who wish to participate in Elevation must be enrolled in two or more high school courses for the winter semester of that year.
 Exceptions are granted on a case-by-case basis; inquire by emailing firstname.lastname@example.org.
-Note that for purposes of this requirement, May Elevation is part of Winter Semester, and August Elevation is part of Fall Semester.
 Students do not need to take summer courses to participate in Elevation.